 Ten Directors are to be elected at the Annual Meeting to hold office until the next annual meeting and until their respective successors are elected and qualified.
 (See "Information About the Director Nominees" on pages 6 to 11.)
 Directors are permitted to stand for election until they reach the mandatory retirement age of 75.
-Of the Board members standing for election, John McAvoy is a current officer of the Company.
-All of the nominees were elected Directors at the last Annual Meeting, other than Linda S. Sanford.
-Ms. Sanford was elected to the Board of Directors effective January 15, 2015.
-A professional search firm assisted the Corporate Governance and Nominating Committee in connection with its recommendation of Ms. Sanford.
+Of the Board members standing for election, John McAvoy is an officer of the Company.
+All of the nominees were elected Directors at the last Annual Meeting.

 The Company's management believes that all of the nominees will be able and willing to serve as Directors of the Company.
-All of the Directors also serve as Trustees of the Company's subsidiary, Consolidated Edison Company of New York, Inc. ("Con Edison of New York").
+All of the Directors also serve as Trustees of the Company's subsidiary.
+Consolidated Edison Company of New York, Inc. ("Con Edison of New York").
 Mr. McAvoy also serves as Chairman of the Board of the Company's subsidiary, Orange and Rockland Utilities, Inc. ("Orange & Rockland").